Latest index information

 Changes in the index over time will illustrate the positive and negative impacts of various factors on pension scheme journeys and highlight the need for the strategy to incorporate monitoring and trigger points for actions to ensure that schemes remain on course for their endgame.

-The index decreased over the month to 31 October 2024 due to an increase in bond and swap yields which decreased aggregate liability values.
-The impact of this on the index more than offset the effect of poor asset returns and a slight increase in future expectations for inflation over the period.
+The index decreased slightly over the month to 30 November 2024 due to strong asset returns and a slight decrease in future expectations for inflation.
+The impact of this on the index more than offset the effect of a slight drop in bond and swap yields over the period.

 Learn more